SunnyDimz/HermesHatPublic/blog_posts/economics/natural_rate_of_interest.md

 summary: "Welcome to this exploration of the natural rate of interest—a concept that holds a pivotal role in shaping modern monetary policy.
 This article aims to offer a comprehensive understanding by delving into its historical context, the impacts of fluctuating rates on different demographic groups, and insights from renowned economists.
 Whether you're a student of economics, a policy enthusiast, or just someone interested in understanding the financial forces that affect our lives, this article is for you.
 Let's dive in."
 author: "Dmitriy Borzhkovskiy"
 created_at: "2023-09-07"
-updated_at: "2023-09-07"
+updated_at: "2023-10-11"
 related_links: ["https://www.newyorkfed.org/research/policy/rstar", "https://www.brookings.edu/research/the-natural-rate-of-interest-and-its-usefulness-for-monetary-policy-making/", "https://www.econlib.org/library/Enc/bios/Hayek.html", "https://apnews.com/article/inflation-federal-reserve-interest-rates-economy-unemployment-85ac93672416e7e4115f5c9bd8089754", "https://www.economist.com/finance-and-economics/2022/09/21/as-america-raises-rates-the-rest-of-the-world-bears-the-pain","https://www.npr.org/2023/03/19/1164531413/bank-fail-how-government-bonds-turned-toxic-for-silicon-valley-bank)"]
 media_bucket_links: ["https://youtu.be/Gc6E6_-Q-0E?si=FJt96__MimhpSbkO", "https://youtu.be/mFI58RRCDbs?si=OMIaHMH3kDqg5xsd","https://youtu.be/5A3KCaaTT2I?si=mIDcFnn4nW8ksFdn","https://youtu.be/R8VBRCs2jTU?si=1j7G2QzxUODYO58T"]
 tags: "economics"
 questions:
-  - question: "What is the natural rate of interest?"
+  - question: "What do you think will happen with rates?"
     question_id: "q1"
     options:
-      - "A rate set by the Federal Reserve"
-      - "The interest rate at which inflation is stable"
-      - "The interest rate on Treasury Bills"
+      - "Rates will drop back to levels near the zero-bound"
+      - "Rates will stay at their current level then drop"
+      - "Rates will stay at their current level"
+      - "Rates will rise"
     correct_answer: "The interest rate at which inflation is stable"
     response_count:
-      "A rate set by the Federal Reserve": 0
-      "The interest rate at which inflation is stable": 0 "The interest rate on Treasury Bills": 0
+      "Rates will drop back to levels near the zero-bound": 0 "Rates will stay at their current level then drop": 0 "Rates will stay at their current level": 0 "Rates will rise": 0
 suggested_questions:
   - question: "What was the average natural rate of interest up to 2000?"
     question_id: "q1"